Annual eco events

 Tree plantings at Council sites (includes Schools Tree Day)

-Planet Ark is celebrating 20 years of planting trees and urging Australians to volunteer for National Tree Day on Sunday 28 July and Schools Tree Day on Friday 26 July.
+Planet Ark is urging Australians to volunteer for National Tree Day on Sunday 28 July and Schools Tree Day on Friday 26 July.

 By taking part in National Tree Day, you will be contributing to Australia's largest community tree planting and nature-care event and joining thousands of individuals in making a difference, connecting people with nature, beautifying neighbourhoods and inspiring positive environmental change.